 What Is a Micro Video?

-For the sake of this article, we will set the time limit at 30 seconds when discussing them.
+For this article, we shall adhere to the 30-second upper limit when discussing micro-videos.

 It does it by showing a quick conversation via text by two people where one offers a payment via text which is then countered with a money request for more by the person they were paying.
 Simple, effective and very quick, it immediately conveys the product.